A Answers (16)

 - Losing weight without dieting

-Lawrence Friedman, Gastroenterology, answeredColorectal cancer is the third most common form of cancer in both men and women, with an estimated 143,000 new cases diagnosed in the United States each year.
+Lawrence Friedman, MD, Gastroenterology, answeredColorectal cancer is the third most common form of cancer in both men and women, with an estimated 143,000 new cases diagnosed in the United States each year.
 Early on, colon cancer causes no symptoms.
 Later, its symptoms can be similar to those of inflammatory bowel disease (IBS) -- abdominal pain, cramping, bloating, gas pains, and a change in bowel patterns.
 In addition, blood in the stool or rectal bleeding is often present.
 Advanced cancer is likely to cause bloody bowel movements, severe constipation if the intestine is obstructed, and weight loss.
 Thus, it's vital to get checked without delay should these symptoms occur.

 The good news is that most cases of colon cancer can be prevented through screening.
 Almost all precancerous growths (polyps) can be spotted and removed during a colonoscopy.
 Early-stage, localized colon cancers are curable by surgery in 90% of cases.